Knowledge of French for the Québec Experience Program

 Important:

-• Electronic versions of the above-mentioned tests are also recognized.
+• Electronic versions of the above tests are also accepted.
 You must pass these tests in a centre approved by the organization that provides them.

 • Only results issued by the providers of these tests (France Éducation international and the Chambre de commerce et d’industrie de Paris Île-de-France) are accepted by the Ministère de l’Immigration, de la Francisation et de l’Intégration.

-• Your results must date from within two years of the date you submit your application.
+• Your results must not be older than two years at the time of submitting your application.

 • The Ministère de l’Immigration, de la Francisation et de l’Intégration may at any time verify or assess your knowledge of spoken French in an interview.